 Manipura In Action: The Flame and Fluidity

-Shiv: I like thinking of the third chakra as the connecting to our collective unconscious and instinct.
-And so when you are living in your purpose, you need to connect to that core or that base of the fire, the ember quality, the undercurrent.
-And then from that undercurrent, the undercurrent supports the turbulence which is the fire and the flame.
-Above the turbulence you have the blue heat, which is the serenity.
+SDO–I like thinking of the third chakra as the connecting to our collective unconscious and instinct.
+And so, when you are living in your purpose, you need to connect to that core or that base of the fire, the ember quality, the undercurrent.
+And then from that undercurrent, the undercurrent supports the turbulence, which is the fire and the flame.
+Above the turbulence, you have the blue heat, which is the serenity.
 So you have all three parts: the embers at the base, the fire turbulence in the middle, and then the blue halo of light which is the serenity.
 And that’s what I feel power is about: being connected to those three aspects of the self.

-Shiv: Balance is crucial because that’s the distinction between force and assertion.
-Force is to impose the self on another, but assertion comes down from the harmony of those three elements, those three levels of awareness that you bring to your purpose.
-Otherwise you become inflated.
+SDO–Balance is crucial because that’s the distinction between force and assertion.
+Force is to impose the self on another, but assertion comes from the harmony of those three elements, those three levels of awareness that you bring to your purpose.
+Otherwise, you become inflated.

-Clara: And dogmatic.
-I feel like sometimes within that idea of power there can be rigidity.
+CRO–And dogmatic.
+I feel like sometimes, within that idea of power, there can be rigidity.
 So I would ask: can I still be fluid in my power?

 Embrace Spontaneity and Idle Time